fontcala/libdl/README.md

 ```
 make
 ```
 in the build folder.
-By default the build in in \c RELEASE mode, you may change this by setting ```-DCMAKE_BUILD_TYPE=Debug```
+By default the build in in \c RELEASE mode, you may change this by setting ```-DCMAKE_BUILD_TYPE=Debug``` but this is not reccomended since tests and examples become way slower.

 This generates library, tests, and python bindings.

+** Please read the documentation **
 In order to compile the documentation run
 ```
 make doc_doxygen